SaiArnav/library-management-system/library-management-system/docs/proposal.md

 The Library Book Issue & Return System is a console-based application developed to simplify library management operations.
 The project helps librarians manage books, register members, issue and return books, search records, and generate reports efficiently through a menu-driven interface.

-The system is implemented using C++ programming and file handling techniques for permanent data storage.
+The system is implemented using C programming and file handling techniques for permanent data storage.
 It provides an easy and efficient way to maintain library records without using manual registers.

 ⭐ Core Features